broerman/powershell/README.md

 export POWERSHELLDOMAIN=EXAMPLE
 ```

-To avoid typing your password twice , copy your SSH publickey to your windows home directory.
+To avoid typing your password twice, copy your SSH publickey to your windows home directory.